cap-js-community/websocket/README.md

 To influence event broadcasting based on current context user, the annotation `@websocket.user` or `@ws.user` is available on event type level and entity type element level (alternatives include `@websocket.broadcast.user` or `@ws.broadcast.user`):

-#### Entity Type:
+Valid annotation values are:

+- **Entity type level**:
   - `'excludeCurrent'`: Current event context user is statically excluded everytime during broadcasting to websocket clients.
     All websocket clients established in context to that user are not respected during event broadcast.

-#### Entity Type Element:
+- **Entity type element level**:
   - `'excludeCurrent'`: Current event context user is dynamically excluded during broadcasting to websocket clients, based on the value of the annotated event type element.
     If truthy, all websocket clients established in context to that user are not respected during event broadcast.

 ### Event Contexts